BigSoftVideo/DOTE/tips.md

 If you wish to see any hidden characters in the Editor (eg. `SPACE`, `TAB`, `RETURN`), then select all the text that is of interest.
 The hidden characters will be highlighted in light grey over a light blue background.
 This can be useful for spotting unnecessary or spurious characters that have infiltrated the body of the Transcript.

+### How do I give a presentation with subtitles using _DOTE_? <a id='tip38'></a>

+If you wish to play one of your media sources full screen for a presentation with no other panels visible, then that is easy with _DOTE_.
+Just click on the maximize panel button on the top right of the [Media Player](media-panel.md) panel.
+Under [Panels & Layouts](ui.md), you might also wish to change the Application Layout Mode to `Minimal` and/or the Panel Action to `Zen`.

+If you wish to play one of your media sources full screen with subtitles, then that is also easy to setup.
+Click on the [Subtitles](subtitles.md) button at the top of the [Media Player](media-panel.md) panel that you wish to play full screen.
+Then click on the maximize panel button on the top right of the [Media Player](media-panel.md) panel.
+Under [Panels & Layouts](ui.md), you might also wish to change the Application Layout Mode to `Minimal` and/or the Panel Action to `Zen`.

+If you wish to play more than one of your media sources at the same time with different subtitles, then _DOTE_ does the trick!
+[Configure a new layout](layout.md) with only the two or Media Player panels visible in a side-by-side or stacked vertical arrangement, ie. all other panels are hidden or closed.
+Click on the [Subtitles](subtitles.md) button at the top of each [Media Player](media-panel.md) panel and configure each with a different subtitle file.
+Under [Panels & Layouts](ui.md), you might also wish to change the Application Layout Mode to `Minimal` and/or the Panel Action to `Zen`.

 ### How to use proxy videos to share Projects with sensitive video clips? <a id='tip31'></a>